 And of course Old-Fashioned Maple Syrup Butter Cookies.
 (In the book, the author calls them Old-Fashioned Butter Cookies but I couldn’t resist adding Maple Syrup to the name).

-Maple Syrup Cookies – Perfect for Christmas and Holidays
+Maple Syrup Cookies – Perfect for Holidays

 You’ll love these maple cookies, and can choose to use either maple extract, or vanilla extract in the recipe, depending on just how strong a maple flavor you like in your cookies.
 You could even try making your own homemade vanilla extract for that extra special touch.